-A solid business plan determines your startup’s success.
-After all, it’s the plan that defines the purpose of your company, its goals, obstacles, target audience, marketing strategies and staff.
+A solid business plan strategy and implementation determines your startup’s success.
+After all, it's the plan that defines the purpose of your company, its goals, obstacles, target audience, marketing strategies, and staff.

 3. Taking on too much responsibility

-CEO’s are responsible for everything, especially in a startup.
+Startup CEO’s are responsible for everything.
 Financing, human resources, marketing, operations, hiring, firing, sales, PR – it’s a lot!
-A good leader knows how to delegate.
+One sign of a good leader is that they know how to delegate.

-Having the desire to be in control can lead to too much stress and failure.
-Some tasks have to be done by the CEO, but many of them can be delegated.
-Implement effective methods that help you become a better leader.
+Having the desire to be in control can lead to overworking your team, too much stress, and failure.
+Some tasks have to be done by the startup CEO, but many of them can be delegated.
+Implement effective methods that help you improve your skills in a leadership role and become an effective leader.

 4. Avoiding responsibility

-Having a team around doesn’t mean the CEO can go into vacation mode and avoid his/her many responsibilities.
-The CEO needs to lead from behind and show that they’re capable of getting their hands dirty and that nothing is below them.
+Having a team around doesn’t mean a startup CEO can go into vacation mode and avoid his/her many responsibilities.
+If you're a founder CEO, you need to lead from behind and show that they’re capable of getting their hands dirty and that nothing is below them.